 Keep a multimeter around in case of trouble

 Some people would say a multimeter is optional.
 Those people like paying their repair shop’s hourly rate for electrical troubleshooting more than we do.

-A multimeter with the essentials should cost between $15 and $30 (USD), depending on features.
+A digital multimeter with the essentials is fairly affordable.
+It should cost between $15 and $30 (USD), depending on features.
 Check out the automotive section at your favorite big box store or anywhere that sells home electrical equipment.

 The most common and basic use for a multimeter in your RV will be to occasionally check the precise battery charge and/or the voltage coming in from your 12V DC (direct current, i.e. battery powered) sockets (the “cigarette-lighter” plugs).